What Is My IP Address

 When you connect to a VPN, your public IP should change to the VPN exit.
 If it does not, the VPN is not active for that browser.

-Privacy relays and proxy services can also replace your IP.
+Privacy relay and proxy services can also replace your IP.
 These tools may be useful, but they can complicate troubleshooting if you are unaware they are enabled.

 Security and Access Control